 Complementary and alternative medicine overview

-When you're ill, you see your GP for advice and you may leave the surgery with a prescription.
-Your doctor - and the medication he prescribes - is considered part of conventional medicine.
+When you are unwell, you see your GP for advice and you may leave the surgery with a prescription.
+Your doctor - and the medication they prescribe - is considered part of conventional medicine.

 If you also visit a chiropractor or acupuncturist for treatment, you'd be in the field of complementary and alternative medicine, sometimes referred to as CAM.

 There are a number of alternative and complementary therapies available in the UK.
-Some of these treatments have been claimed to help some people alleviate the symptoms of certain illnesses.
+Some of these treatments have been claimed to help some people alleviate the symptoms of certain diseases.

 However, other alternative therapies don't have enough medical evidence to determine if they are effective.